ZivBNS/FixMyTypo/README.md

 Use the GUI window to toggle ON/OFF or exit the application.

 ## 🛠️ Tech Stack
-Python3
+-Python3
-keyboard - hotkey detection
+-keyboard: hotkey detection
+-pyperclip: clipboard handling
-pyperclip - clipboard handling tkinter - GUI interface
+-tkinter: GUI interface

 --- Feel free to use, modify, and share it. ---